CodeRunParams

 - Command execution results containing:- cmdId: Unique identifier for the executed command

-- output: Command output (if synchronous execution)
+- output: Combined command output (stdout and stderr) (if synchronous execution)

 - exitCode: Command exit status (if synchronous execution)